Market Reports

 BALANCED MARKET

-The City of Guelph’s real estate market remained balanced in March, with steady pricing and increased inventory.
-The median sale price held firm at $750,000, while the average sale price dipped by 1.39% to $774,256.
-Sales volume declined by 21.58%, reflecting a 20.48% drop in unit sales to 132 transactions.
-Meanwhile, new listings increased by 4.84%, and expired listings rose by 23.53%, adding to available inventory.
-With the unit sales-to-listings ratio at 43.56%, the market continues to present opportunities for both buyers and sellers as conditions remain balanced.
+The City of Guelph’s real estate market remained balanced in April, with stable pricing and growing inventory.
+The median sale price edged up 1.16% to $782,450, while the average sale price dipped slightly by 1.4% to $791,964.
+Sales volume declined 11.96%, with unit sales down 10.71% to 150 transactions.
+New listings rose by 15.65%, and expired listings surged by 163.64%, adding more options for buyers.
+With a unit sales-to-listings ratio of 41.44%, the market continues to offer opportunities for both buyers and sellers as conditions stay balanced.

 Click Here to Read the Full City of Guelph Market Report.